-The Dam Safety Statute (Section 22a-401) was last substantially revised by Public Act 2013-197, which authorized changes regarding Emergency Action Plans (EAPs) and inspection requirements:
+The Dam Safety Statutes were last substantially revised by Public Act 2013-197, which authorized changes regarding Emergency Action Plans (EAPs) and inspection requirements:

-The owners of high hazard (Class C) and substantial hazard (Class B) dams must file an EAP every two years.
+- The owners of high hazard (Class C) and significant hazard (Class B) dams must file an EAP every two years.

 - Emergency Action Plans (EAPs)